-Until the past decade, most cardiac research has mainly focused on (older) men’s cardiac risk factors, symptoms, and treatment of cardiovascular disease.
+Until the past decade, most cardiac research has mainly focused on (white, middle-aged) men’s cardiac risk factors, symptoms, and treatment of cardiovascular disease.
 Most tests for diagnosing heart disease have been fine-tuned in studies focused on men.
 The treadmill stress test, for example, has been found to be far less accurate in women than in men, and particularly for identifying single vessel or non-obstructive heart disease – which are both more common in women.

 - 1970: Women’s experience and tolerance of cardiac surgery began to appear in medical literature

 - 1980: Increased focus on various health issues concerning women (abuse, breast cancer, menopause, cardiovascular health)

 - 1995: A chapter on cardiovascular disease in women was written for the Heart and Stroke Foundation of Canada

 - 1997: The American Heart Association presented a scientific statement on cardiovascular disease in women

 - 1999: The American Heart Association presented a scientific statement on the primary prevention of cardiac disease in women in the United States.

 - 2004: The American Heart Association provided recommendations on cardiovascular disease risk factor management for women.